 The Nest Cam has a scheduling feature, so you can choose which hours of the day you want the camera to be on and recording, and when to turn it off so that your TV-watching time isn't recorded.

 Another unique feature is the camera's compatibility with other Nest devices.
-If you own Nest's intelligent Thermostat and set it to "away," the Nest Cam will automatically turn on.
-With Nest Protect, if smoke is sensed in the home, Nest Cam will automatically record a clip to capture the events and help you figure out what happened.
+If you own Nest's Learning Thermostat and set it to "away," the Nest Cam will automatically turn on.
+With the Nest Protect carbon-monoxide-and-fire detector, if smoke is sensed in the home, Nest Cam will automatically record a clip to capture the events and help you figure out what happened.

 The Nest Cam can interact with several third-party devices.
 If the Nest Cam senses motion while a home's residents are away, it will turn on Philips Hue smart light bulbs and trigger the SkyBell video doorbell to start recording.
 The Mimo baby monitor and onesie will trigger the Nest Cam to start recording if a baby moves.
 Other products that work with the Nest Cam include the August smart lock and the Petnet smart pet feeder.